 - Physical Anxiety often comes with physical symptoms.
 Some of them are common, like an increased heart rate, sweating, and nausea.
 Others are less common, like leg pain, shoulder pain, and trouble holding your head up.
 It's also possible to experience physical symptoms of anxiety when no thoughts or emotional symptoms are present.

 - Behaviors Anxiety also has a tendency to affect behaviors.
 In some cases, these may be obvious – like compulsions that you need to complete to reduce your anxiety.
 Others may be less obvious, like avoiding various situations because you're afraid of the potential for anxiety.

 Anxiety is one of the most diverse disorders in the mental health world, causing a host of different problems and comprising of numerous physical, emotional, and behavioral symptoms.
 Its broad range of symptoms is one of the reasons that anxiety may cause depression.

 What to Do if You Have Both Depression and Anxiety?

 One of the most important things to realize is that it's genuinely possible to cure both anxiety and depression.
 But both disorders cause a feeling of there being no hope.
-It's crucial that you come to the realization that depression and anxiety are going to make you feel like you can't get relief, because that's what the disorders do.
+It's crucial that you realize that depression and anxiety are going to make you feel like you can't get relief because that's what the disorders do.